byaman14/byaman14.github.io/_portfolio/portfolio-1.md

 ---
 ### BEVDiffuser: Plug-and-Play Diffusion Models
 ![Illustration of MTA](/images/bevdiffuser.png){: .align-right width="300px"} BEVDiffuser is a novel diffusion model that effectively denoises BEV feature maps using the ground-truth object layout as guidance.
 BEVDiffuser can be operated in a plug-and-play manner during training time to enhance existing BEV models during without modifying architectures or adding computational overhead at inference.
-[Arxiv](https://arxiv.org/pdf/2502.19694).
+[CVPR 2025 (Highlight)](https://arxiv.org/pdf/2502.19694).

 ### MTA: Multimodal Task Alignment
 ![Illustration of MTA](/images/mta.png){: .align-right width="300px"} MTA is  a novel multimodal task alignment framework that boosts BEV perception and captioning.